54F-A/hangman352/README.md

 ### File structure of the project

 The file structure is as follows:
-- __hangman.py__: The main Python script containing the Hangman game logic.
+- __hangman.py__: The main Python script containing the Hangman game.
+- __.gitignore__: A text file used by Git to specify intentionally untracked files that Git should ignore.
+- __milestone_2.py__: A python file asking the user to input a single alphabetical letter.
+- __milestone_3.py__: A python file converting a guessed letter into lower case and checking if it is in a secret word.
+- __README.md__: A markdown file providing essential information about the hangman game.

 ---